Chinmaya-HSN/Lead-Score-Case-Study-X-Education/README.md

 ## Acknowledgments
 This project is part of a case study provided by [Upgrad & IIITB college](https://www.upgrad.com/) for educational purposes.

-## Group of Authors
+##Authors
-Chinmaya Prasad B D - LinkedIn Profile: (https://www.linkedin.com/in/chinmaya-prasad-b-d-71721371/) Kajal Vidhate       - LinkedIn Profile: (https://www.linkedin.com/in/kajal-vidhate-a6513b279/)
+- Chinmaya Prasad B D - LinkedIn Profile: (https://www.linkedin.com/in/chinmaya-prasad-b-d-71721371/)
+- Kajal Vidhate       - LinkedIn Profile: (https://www.linkedin.com/in/kajal-vidhate-a6513b279/)

 Feel free to reach out for any questions or suggestions!